JLisegaard/jlisegaard.github.io/index.md

 This project concerns developing of a Spectral Element Method for simulation of water waves using the Incompressible Navier-Stokes Equations.
 The method will be developed in a general Runge-Kutta setting, which allows for high-order time-stepping, high order spatial convergence and geometric flexibility.

-As an intermediate result a [poster](./NSE_Poster_linear.html) on the work for the linear part was presented for the DTU 02689 class.
+As an intermediate result a [poster](./NSE_Poster_linear.html) on the work for the linearised model was presented for the DTU 02689 class.

 * * *